Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Playful, affectionate, friendly

-The French Bulldoodle brings together the playful, loving personality of the French Bulldog together with the intelligence and friendliness of the Poodle.
-They typically stay small, only growing to about 10–14 inches and 15–25 pounds.
-They are often great with children and can be wonderful family dogs.
-However, their small size means they can be injured by rambunctious children.
-They typically have low grooming needs but may be prone to shedding.
+The French Bulldoodle brings together the playful, loving personality of the French Bulldog with the intelligence and friendliness of the Poodle.
+They typically stay small, only growing to about 10–14 inches and weighing 15–25 pounds.
+They are great with children and can be wonderful family dogs.
+However, their small size means rambunctious children can injure them.
+They have low grooming needs but may be prone to shedding.

 43. Pit Boodle (American Pit Bull Terrier x Poodle)